SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   - have a self-defined name.
 An alias name can also be specified.
 - A [secondary table index](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensecondary_table_index_glosry.htm) is created internally for each sorted secondary key.
 This allows index access to hashed tables via the secondary table key.
 In this case, `sy-tabix` is set.
 - When accessing internal tables using the secondary table key, the key name (or the alias if specified) must be specified.
 They are not selected automatically.
 If no secondary key is specified in a processing statement, the primary key or primary table index is always used.
 If you want to make use of this key in ABAP statements, for example, `READ`, `LOOP AT` or `MODIFY` statements, you must specify the key explicitly using the appropriate additions, for example, `WITH ...
 KEY ...
 COMPONENTS` or `USING KEY`.
+- The table access using secondary table keys is always optimized.
 - Use cases:
+  - To enable different key accesses for an internal table
-  - To improve read performance.
+  - To enable an optimized key access to internal tables (i.e. to improve read performance), even for standard tables
-  - For very large internal tables (that are populated once and changed very often)
+  - To enable index access for hashed tables
   - Standard tables, whose primary table keys cannot be unique, can be provided with a means of ensuring that unique table entries are read.
+  - Typically used ...
+    - for large internal tables (that are populated once and infrequently changed)
+    - for smaller tables, especially standard tables, for ensuring uniqueness of entries (in standard tables, the primary key cannot be unique)
+    - if predominantly fast read accesses are required.
+Then non-unique sorted secondary table keys can be used, especially for existing internal tables because a later change of the table declaration does not affect exsisting statements.
+    - if predominantly uniqueness is required.
+Then unique hash secondary table keys can be used.
+This is also true for smaller internal tables.
+ - Note that defining secondary table keys involves additional administration costs such as additional memory consumption and regarding the key update
+   - Unique secondary table keys are immediately updated, whereas non-unique secondary table keys are not (only when the table is accessed using the key).
- - Note that defining secondary table keys involves additional administration costs (additional memory consumption).
-Therefore, the use of secondary table keys should be reserved for cases where the benefits outweigh the extra costs.
+   - The use of secondary table keys should be reserved for cases where the benefits outweigh the extra costs.
+So, it may not be advisable to use secondary table keys for very small tables or if you very often change the content of the table.
 - For more details, see the programming guidelines for secondary keys: [Secondary Key (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensecondary_key_guidl.htm "Guideline").